Southwold Grand Hotelhistorical era: mid 20th century

 magnificent position facing sea, near pier, station & golf links; luxuriously furnished apartments, including spacious lounge, billiard, smoking & reading rooms; lift; electric light; heated in winter; table d'hote; separate tables; extensive grounds; omnibus meets trains.

-Used by army during WW2 (requisitioned March 27th 1940) and never reopened.
+It was used by the army during the Second World War (requisitioned on March 27th 1940) and never reopened.
 The license was transferred to the Neptune.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)